Ruoyan0103/ilearn/README.md

 ## Installation

-You can install `ilearn` using pip:
+You will be able to install `ilearn` using pip:

 ```bash
 pip install ilearn